 Similar limits are obtained for invisible decays of ALPs with dominant coupling to electrons shown in Fig.~\ref{fig:ALPExclInv}.
 We used as in the DP case the zero background approximation and a 15\% acceptance, estimated using \texttt{CalcHEP}~\cite{Belyaev:2012qa}.

 Profiting by the higher production rates provided by the associated production at high mass compared to $A'$ bremsstrahlung, NA62e+ can improve up to 2 orders of magnitude the present limits by NA64 in the mass region 150--277 MeV for both $A'$ and ALPs invisible decays.
 Moreover, several different regions of parameters space can be probed by simply changing the positron beam momentum.
 Pushing the beam energy to 150 GeV, as in the NA64 case, the kinematical limit for the single photon analysis will reach the 400 MeV region.
 The lower positron flux at higher energy can be compensated by increasing the target thickness.
-The high energy scenario, however, might require significant improvement in the bending power of the K12 achromat magnets and is therefore not yet considered in Fig.~\ref{fig:AExclInv}.

-Finally, the motion of atomic electrons, particularly in the tungsten target, can significantly enhance the $A'$ production rates to masses beyond the kinematic limit of the electron-at-rest approximation~\cite{Arias-Aragon:2024qji}.
+Finally, the motion of atomic electrons, particularly in the tungsten target case, can significantly enhance the $A'$ production rates to masses beyond the kinematic limit of the electron-at-rest approximation~\cite{Arias-Aragon:2024qji}.
 However, its effect on the missing mass resolution has not yet been calculated, and we therefore do not include it in the projected reach shown in Figs.~\ref{fig:AExclInv} and~\ref{fig:ALPExclInv}.
-We nonetheless note that it is expected to be negligible in Si compared to tungsten target.
+We nonetheless note that it is expected to be negligible in Si compared to W target.